ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/thirdai-sentiment-analysis/udt-walkthrough.md

 The prompt of your terminal now has (thirdai) as a prefix to indicate the virtual environment is active.

-To start, you will need to install the ThirdAI package:
+To start, you need to install the ThirdAI package:

 ```bash
 pip3 install thirdai